SCAILab-USTC/Physics-Informed-Deformable-Gaussian-Splatting/README.md

 ![](assets/insights.png)

 This is the official code implementation of the paper "Physics-Informed Deformable Gaussian Splatting: Towards Unified Constitutive Laws for Time-Evolving Material Field".
-The paper is currently in the submission stage.
 We will open source each module in stages and release the complete code and dataset after the paper is accepted.

+#### News

+- PIDG is accepted by AAAI-26!
+See you in Singapore!
+- Welcome to see more related cutting-edge research in [Awesome-Physics-Inspired-Vision-Understanding.](https://github.com/HaoqinHong/Awesome-Physics-Inspired-Vision-Understanding)

 ### Demo videos of dynamic reconstruction results from our PIDG method